JCharlton1000/AS_Challenge_JC/README.md

 CoAP Server start on 127.0.0.1:5683
 ['/', '/deleteuser', '/users']

-Run demo.py to see demonstation of adding, deleting and editing users on the server from the client. coapclient_cli.py can be used to send specific requests through the command line to the server
+Run demo.py to see demonstation of adding, deleting and editing users on the server from the client.
+coapclient_cli.py can be used to send specific requests through the command line to the server
+example:
+    $ python3 coapclient_cli.py -o GET -p 'coap://127.0.0.1:5683/users/'

 ## known issues